F5Networks/f5-cloud-libs/README.md

       -h, --help                     output usage information
       --background                   Spawn a background process to do the work.
 If you are running in cloud init, you probably want this option.
-      -f --file <script>             File name of script to run.
+      -f, --file <script>            File name of script to run.
+      -u, --url <url>                URL from which to download script to run.
+This will override --file.
       --cl-args <command_line_args>  String of arguments to send to the script as command line arguments.
       --signal <signal>              Signal to send when done.
-Default CLUSTER_DONE.
+Default SCRIPT_DONE.
       --wait-for <signal>            Wait for the named signal before running.
+      --cwd <directory>              Current working directory for the script to run in.
       --log-level <level>            Log level (none, error, warn, info, verbose, debug, silly).
 Default is info.
       -o, --output <file>            Log to file as well as console.
 This is the default if background process is spawned.
 Default is /tmp/runScript.log